datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 The markdown file contains the instuctions to answer the multiple choice question below.

-Q8.
-In what year did we see the most total number of births in the U.S.?
+<strong>Q8.
+In what year did we see the most total number of births in the U.S.?</strong>

 *** =instructions
 - 1940